Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Bob Burns C2C2C memorial trophy dash

 The Bob Burns or C2C2C is a new spin on the cannonball run.
 The event uses the original starting points of the Red ball garage or Goodwives shopping center and uses the Portofino Inn as a halfway point.
-Drivers can use any route they like so long as this criteria is met.
+Drivers can use any route they like so long as these criteria are met.
 When Chris Clemens saw a sign being put up at the Pennsylvania border that said "sorry, we're closed" on RT80 the thought occurred to him to not only do another cannonball run, but to do it twice on a timed run.
 Chris decided to make a maiden trip for time to see what was realistic and named the event after his recently passed uncle.
 The car used was a 1999 Mercedes SL 500 previously owned by Bob Burns that Chris had been given by his Aunt Patty.
-The first run began on May 2, 2020 when Chris Clemens and Mark Spence set out experiencing many hardships on their run including traffic, street racers in Las Vegas and hours on George Washington bridge and set a time of 74 hours and 5 minutes.Road and track article At the time of writing, the event was attempted 23 times with 2 teams besting the initial time set by Chris Clemens and Mark spence.
+The first run began on May 2, 2020, when Chris Clemens and Mark Spence set out experiencing many hardships on their run including traffic, street racers in Las Vegas and hours on George Washington bridge and set a time of 74 hours and 5 minutes.
+Road and track article At the time of writing, the event was attempted 23 times with two teams besting the initial time set by Chris Clemens and Mark Spence.
 One other completed the event but did not beat 74:05.

 Australian "Cannonball Runs"

 Various versions of the cannonball run have been run in Australia.
-Like the original cannon ball run, these were coast to coast races, though in this case, they started on the east coast of Australia and finished on the West coast, in Perth.
+Like the original cannonball run, these were coast to coast races, though in this case, they started on the east coast of Australia and finished on the West coast, in Perth.
 They were mostly run in the 1980s, as one off or two off events.
-The Cannonball Sea To Shining Sea Paradise to Perth Trophy was run on October 22, 1984 and went from Surfers Paradise in Queensland to Perth in Western Australia.
+The Cannonball Sea to Shining Sea Paradise to Perth Trophy Dash was run on October 22, 1984, and went from Surfers Paradise in Queensland to Perth in Western Australia.
 Only three teams competed and the winning car completing the trip in 31 hours was a Pontiac, driven by a team of 3.
 The event ran a second and final time in 1986.

-Another race, Australian Cannonball Cup, ran on November 2, 1984 from the outskirts of Melbourne to Fremantle in Western Australia.
+Another race, Australian Cannonball Cup, ran on November 2, 1984, from the outskirts of Melbourne to Fremantle in Western Australia.
 This event however, had some co-operation with the police.
 It was a legal race, and the contestants were supposed to be following the speed limit.
 33 teams competed and there was some controversy after the race when the first-placed team were disqualified after it was discovered that they had been caught by police for speeding.
 The second-paced team, with a time of 33 hours and 4 minutes, were then awarded first prize.